acend/terraform-training/content/en/docs/03/2-variables.md

 ### Explanation

-It is best practice to put all required input variables in the file `variables.tf`.
+It is best practice putting all required input variables in the file `variables.tf`.

-The `type` and `description` arguments are optional but good practice.
+The `type` and `description` arguments are optional but good practice; don't overdo the `description` tho, nobody really reads it...

 ## Step 2: Apply the configuration